 Tell God what you want, no matter how small it seems to you.

 There is no one greater to talk to about your life with.
-In prayer you will find a confidant, a teacher, refuge, strength, a burden bearer and so much more.
+In prayer you will find a confidant, a teacher, refuge, strength, a burden bearer and much more.
+He is Elohim Bashamayim [el- ō-hēm bash-a-may-him] (God in Heaven).
+Your Father Who is in heaven above; you can run to Him and be safe.

 Please agree with me as I pray:

-Father, I didn’t ever think about being excited to talk to You, but I am now.
+Father, for a long time, I didn’t think that it should excite me to talk to You.
+I knew I should talk to You.
+You also taught me I should want to talk to You.
+You never stop teaching me and now I am excited to talk to You.
 When I have good news, I can’t wait to tell my friends and loved ones.
 It never occurred to me to come to You with the same enthusiasm.
-Now I come, to thank You because I recognize whatever happened, would never have happened without You.
-But I also come because I am excited to hear what You have to say.
+I repent for taking You for granted.
+I repent for not running to You with the good news like I do when the news is bad.
+I would not have any news at all if it were not for You.
+Now I come to thank You because I recognize whatever happened would never have happened without You.
+I also come because I am excited to hear what You have to say.
 I am motivated in the time I spend with You.
-When I have not-so-good news I come to You because You are Jehovah Metsudhathi.
 I can remember, years ago, I wrote my prayers, and I used the A.C.T.S. model to talk to You.
 It was important for me to follow the model, step by step.
-I wanted to make sure I approached You the right way and I said the right things to You.
+I wanted to make sure I approached You the right way, and I said the right things to You.
 It was the answer Jesus gave the disciples when they asked Him to teach them to pray; so, it was the one for me.
 Though I still use this model, in some form, I have come to know prayer does not have to be regimented.
 Prayer is having a conversation with You.
 I understand we’re not peers and I’m glad about it.
-I come to You, honoring You for Your Majesty, confessing all the things I’ve done, asking for forgiveness when needed, thanking You for Your blessings and sharing my life.
-The most important thing I do is listen to You for guidance; so I can continue to honor You.
+I come to You, honoring You for Your Majesty, confessing all the things I’ve done, asking for forgiveness when needed, thanking You for Your blessings, and sharing my life.
+The most important thing I do is listen to You for guidance.
+When I both listen and obey, I can continue to honor You.
 I thank You for Your grace and Your mercy.
-Please continue to draw me closer to You…
+Please continue to draw me closer to You, my Father Who art in Heaven…